-Sora tends to enjoy hiking as it allows her to smell stuff and roll in yucky dead things, but she’s not immune to wanting high energy fun like running in the woods or cross country skiing.
-The versatility of Sora’s physical abilities and comfort level gives us ample opportunities for endless adventure.
-She is always ready to please and that means getting outside and playing.
+Sora enjoyed hiking as it allowed her to smell stuff and roll in yucky dead things, but she was not immune to wanting high energy fun like running in the woods or cross country skiing.
+The versatility of Sora’s physical abilities and comfort level gave us ample opportunities for endless adventure.
+She was always ready to please and that means getting outside and playing.

 Keep in mind, like all pure bred dogs, Australian Shepherds can be prone to health problems like hip dysplasia, eye diseases (even if they have a brown eye), collie eye anomaly and other issues.
 Always consult a vet as needed.